v6cord/VVVVVV/desktop_version/README.md

 edition of the game.
 Put this file next to your executable and the game should run.

+To use the new CE assets, you'll also want to extract the contents of data.zip, add the contents of the data folder, and rebuild data.zip.

 This is intended for personal use only - our license doesn't allow you to actually distribute this data.zip file with your own forks without getting permission from us first.
 See [LICENSE.md](../LICENSE.md) for more details.
 (If